1c3d1v3r/neatROM/README.md

 **Notice: This repo is a work in progress.
 It is released unfinished for test users.
 It is updated quite often in the next few weeks.**

 ## neatROM
-neatROM is a replacement circuit for 24 &amp; 28 pin 8bit ROMs used in retro computers.\
+neatROM is a replacement circuit for 24 &amp; 28 pin 8bit ROM ICs used in retro computers.\
-It started as a basic flash based 2364 & 23128 replacement PCB.
-The idea was to have a neat design like my other projects neapPLA, neat8701 & neatSRAM.
-All the components are on the bottom side.\
+The idea was to have a neat design like my other projects neatPLA, neat8701 & neatSRAM.
+All components are on the bottom side.\
-Then I got the idea to add my Switchless JiffyDOS circuit to them.
-Feature creep kicked in so the current circuit also got features like reprogrammability, jumper selectable banks & VIC-20 character ROM support.
 <img src="/images/neatROM_2364.png" width="350">

 ### The 24pin version is called neatROM 2364.
 It supports: